branwn/NodeJS-Server/README.md

 # NodeJS-Server
 Express Framework and MongoDB
 - ☑️ REST APIs
 - HTTPS and Secure Communication
+- ☑️ User Authentication with Cookies and Sessions
-- ☑️ User Authentication with Passport
+- User Authentication with Passport
 - OAuth and User Authentication
 - Backend as a Service (BaaS)